 The producer of the Keyrah, Jens Schönfeld of Individual Computers, has explained why there is no +5V line connected to the Keyrah: The +5V line is not wired up on any version of Keyrah.
 Reason is that the USB descriptors also include a value that tells the computer how much power the device consumes.
 The operating system then makes a decision about leaving power on or switching it off for safety reasons.
 With the +5V line being “open” for any additional device, the entry in the USB descriptors would not be correct, and the USB port may get overloaded.
 Thus, to ensure that the device abide by the documentation so no customer can claim that the product endangers their host computer, the +5V line is “NC” on the Keyrah.
 However, you can wire it up to the +5V source of the USB by adding a jumper wire.
 Performing this mod obviously voids the warranty of the Keyrah.

-The MechBoard64 and the 3D Printed Keyboard Brackets for the Ultimate64 by Pixelwizard
+The MechBoard64 and the 3D Printed Keyboard Brackets for the Ultimate64 by Pixelwizard (applies to bracket versions earlier than version 1.07)

-The right 3D printed keyboard bracket by Pixelwizard (link) use a different hole than the original Commodore 64 slim case mounts.
+The right 3D printed keyboard bracket by Pixelwizard (link) uses a different hole than the original Commodore 64 slim case mounts.
 To use the bracket you have a few options: simply do not install the screw of the right 3D printed bracket from Pixelwizard.
 The MechBoard64 fits the Pixelwizard case pretty tight, so it shouldn’t move around too much even if leaving out one screw.
 However, the lack of a securing screw will obviously make it easier for the keyboard to shift around inside the case during normal typing.
 The left screw can be tightened more to minimize this but this may damage the mount (now you have been warned!).
 You can also drill a hole into the aluminum bracket of the MechBoard64.

 The design of the right 3D printed keyboard bracket by Pixelwizard also causes issues in regard to reaching the male plug on the MechBoard64.
 A work-around is to separate all individual leads of the ribbon cable to make it pass on the inside of the bracket.